mannyrivera2010/aml-suite/docs/index.md

 ### MakeFile
 There is a MakeFile in the project to run repetitive commands

-Commands:
-`make dev run` - Setup up the Development environment and run server on a SQLite Database (without Elasticsearch)
+**Commands to setup server**
 `make pyenv` - Create Python environment and install requirements
+`make dev run` - Setup up the Development environment and run server on a SQLite Database without Elasticsearch
-`make dev` - Setup up the development environment running on a SQLite Database (without Elasticsearch)
+`make dev` - Setup up the development environment running on a SQLite Database without Elasticsearch
-`make dev_psql` - Setup up the development environment running on a Postgres Database (without Elasticsearch)
+`make dev_psql` - Setup up the development environment running on a Postgres Database without Elasticsearch
-`make dev_es` - Setup up the development environment running on a SQLite Database with Elasticsearch)
+`make dev_es` - Setup up the development environment running on a SQLite Database with Elasticsearch
 `make reindex_es` - Reindex the data into Elasticsearch

+**Commands to run server**
 `make run` - Run the server
 `make run_es` - Run the server with Elasticsearch
 `make rung` - Run Server with gunicorn with a worker per core
+`make rung_es` - Run Server with gunicorn with a worker per core
 `make test` - Run all test
+`make ptest` - Run all test in parallel (increase speed of unit tests)

+**Commands server**
 `make codecheck` - Run pycodestyle python linter on the code
+`make autopep` - Run tool to fix python code
 `make upgrade_requirements` - Update project python dependencies

 ### Postgres Setup